 Which Antivirals Does the CDC Recommend?

-The CDC recommends oseltamivir (Tamiflu) and zanamivir (Relenza).
-Antiviral drugs for flu are most effective when given within 48 hours of the onset of illness.
+The CDC recommends oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) for flu.
+They are most effective when given within 48 hours after symptoms start to appear.
 These flu drugs can decrease the duration of the flu by one to two days if used within this early time period.
 These antivirals are usually given for a period of five days for the treatment of flu.
-For prevention of flu, antiviral drugs may be given for 10 days.
+For prevention of flu, antiviral drugs may be given for at least 7 days.
 In some cases, antivirals may be given for longer periods of time.

 Oseltamivir is approved for treatment in those over 2 weeks of age and for prevention in people 1 year old and older.

 Peramivir, given in one intravenous dose, is approved for people ages 18 and older.